The governor general

 The governor general represents His Majesty The King at the federal level in Canada.

 The office of governor general is the oldest continuous institution in Canada and is an unbroken link with the early days of European settlement in our country.
 Appointed governor of New France in 1627, Samuel de Champlain was the first of 18 French governors who would hold the position in turn until 1760.
 From then until 1867, a total of 21 British governors and governors general held office in Canada.
-Until 1952, Governors General were British.
-The 1952 installation of Vincent Massey, the first Canadian to hold the office, reflected Canada's new sense of autonomy and identity in the post-war era and Canadian sense of pride in the Canadian Crown.
+Canada’s governors general remained of British origin until Vincent Massey was appointed as the first governor general of Canadian citizenship in 1952.
+The Canadian Citizenship Act came into force in 1947, and the installation of Vincent Massey reflected Canada's new sense of autonomy and identity in the post-war era.

 Appointed by The King on the advice of the prime minister, the governor general usually holds office for 5 years.
-Lieutenant Governors fulfill the responsibilities and functions of The King in the provinces in the same way that the governor general does at the national level.
+Lieutenant governors fulfill the responsibilities and functions of The King in the provinces in the same way that the governor general does at the national level.
+Territorial commissioners carry out many of the same duties as lieutenant governors in the three Canadian territories but are not official representatives of The King.

 For more details, consult the governor general of Canada’s website.